 (b) D: Eighty per cent / twenty per cent;

-(2) In the 'PC/TC indicator' column of the appendix to this rule, a numeric entry shows the degree to which a procedure is professional or technical in nature or has a professional or technical component, which affects reimbursement; these numeric values are defined by the centers for medicare and medicaid services (CMS).
-A lowercase alphabetic entry indicates a medicaid reimbursement restriction based on the location in which the procedure or service is performed (a place-of-service restriction).
-Meanings of these numeric and alphabetic indicators are explained in rule 5160-4-11 of the Administrative Code.
+(2) A numeric 'PC/TC indicator' entry shows the degree to which a procedure is professional or technical in nature or has a professional or technical component; these numeric values are defined by the centers for medicare and medicaid services (CMS), http://www.cms.gov.
+A lowercase alphabetic 'PC/ TC indicator' entry indicates a medicaid payment restriction based on the location in which the procedure is performed (a place-of-service restriction).
+Meanings of these numeric and alphabetic indicators are summarized in the appendix to this rule.

 Promulgated Under: 119.03